Palm Springs (2020 film): Plot

-Nyles feels lost without Sarah and spends multiple days aimlessly moping, discovering Abe and Sarah's affair in the process.
-One day, Nyles visits Roy at his home in Irvine and they reconcile.
-Meanwhile, Sarah, resolved to escape the time loop, spends her days studying to become an expert in quantum physics and general relativity.
+Nyles feels lost without Sarah and spends days aimlessly moping, discovering Abe and Sarah's affair in the process.
+One day, Nyles visits Roy at his home in Irvine.
+Having now experienced a painful injury at the hands of Sarah, Roy realizes what he's put Nyles through, and they reconcile.
+Meanwhile, Sarah spends her days studying to become an expert in quantum physics and general relativity.
 After some experimentation, she believes that exploding oneself in the cave will break the time loop.
 Sarah offers Nyles a chance to escape with her, but he confesses his love for her and asks if they can stay in the loop together forever.
 Sarah refuses, resolved to try her escape plan without him.

-Sarah attends the wedding one last time, giving a heartfelt speech to her sister, the bride, and then travels to the cave with explosives.
-Nyles, in a change of heart, rushes to the cave to leave with Sarah.
-He admits that he would rather die with her in an explosion than remain in the loop alone.
+Sarah attends the wedding one last time, giving a heartfelt speech to Tala, and then travels to the cave with explosives.
+Nyles has a change of heart, and he rushes to the cave to leave with Sarah.
+He states that he would rather die with her in an explosion than remain in the loop alone.
 Sarah reciprocates his feelings, and they kiss in the cave, as she presses the detonator.
-It is revealed that her plan has worked, and that it is now November 10.
-The two are relaxing in the pool of a nearby house, which Nyles showed Sarah during one of their loops, when the residents return and catch them in the pool.
+The two then relax in the pool of a nearby house, which Nyles had shown Sarah during one of their loops.
+The residents return and catch them in the pool, which seems to indicate that the plan has worked and it is now November 10.

 In a mid-credits scene, Roy, having gotten a voicemail from Sarah explaining her plan to escape the loop, returns to the wedding and asks Nyles if the plan would work.
-A confused Nyles does not recognize Roy.
-Roy smiles, realizing that Nyles is out of the loop and Sarah's escape plan works.
+Nyles does not recognize Roy, who smiles, realizing that Nyles is out of the time loop.